Zeyun-Deng/Zeyun-Deng.github.io/_tabs/about.md

 - **Merit Student**, Harbin Institute of Technology, *2023, 2022, 2021 & 2020*
 - **1st Prize**, Freshman Yearly Project of Harbin Institute of Technology, *2020*

+## Academic Skills

+*   **Languages**: English (TOEFL: 106, GRE: 319); Chinese (Native): Mandarin, Hakka, Cantonese
+*   **Scripting**: Proficient in Python, R, JavaScript – skilled in spatial analysis, LLM-based natural language processing, and data visualization.
+*   **Software**: Proficient in GIS related software and packages such as ArcGIS, GEE, GeoDa, CityEngine; Proficient in planning and design software such as Rhino, AutoCAD, Adobe Suite (Photoshop, Illustrator, InDesign, Premiere Pro), Lumion, Visio.
+*   **Research expertise**: Survey design, participant observation, semi-structured interviews, geo-database management, natural language processing.

 > In my spare time, I enjoy creating digital artworks and leveraging my design skills in urban planning projects.
-I also relish outdoor activities such as hiking and urban exploration, which not only allow me to appreciate the beauty of natural and built environments but also provide inspiration for my urban planning projects.
+I also relish outdoor activities such as cycling, hiking and urban exploration, which not only allow me to appreciate the beauty of natural and built environments but also provide inspiration for my urban planning projects.
 {: .prompt-tip }